carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---
-Title: "Background and Metadata"
+title: "Background and Metadata"
-Teaching: 10 minutes
+teaching: 10 minutes
-Exercises: 0
+exercises: 0
-Questions:
+questions:
 - "How do you plan a metagenomic experiment"
-Objectives:
+objectives:
 - "Learn the difference between shotgun and amplicon metagenomics"
 - "Undestand the importance of metadata"
 - "Familiarize yourself with the Cuatro Cienegas experiment"
-Keypoints:
+keypoints:
 - "Amplicon metagenomics can be used for taxonomic studies"
 - "Shotgun metagenomics can be used for taxonomic and functional studies"
 - "Collecting metadata beforehand is important for downstream analysis"